How do we create a fast and reliable CI process and pipeline using the tools that we built ourselves?

 How is the build cache different than using Nexus or Artifactory with snapshots?
 That’s a good question.
 There’s a couple of key differences.
 One, if you’re using something like a binary repository manager like Artifactory or Nexus, you can configure things in such a way using multiple builds and sequencing builds so that you’re reusing things from upstream.
 But you can really only reuse certain things.
 So you can reuse the jars as they’re passed down.
 It doesn’t help you with avoiding tests or avoiding anything else that doesn’t propagate by that mechanism.
 So while it’s similar, it’s a more for the case of build performance optimization, it’s a much more restricted version.

 It allows you to avoid a particular type of thing.
 It also requires modeling some of the dependency information that you already have in you build on what depends on what out to another tool, as well, whether that’s your CI tool in order to sequence your builds or something else.
 At a high level, build cache is a more comprehensive performance strategy in that any Gradle task that produces files it does work can potentially be avoided and reused downstream.
 Test tasks are a good example, too.
-If the CI runs the test, they might take 15 minutes, like you say.
+If the CI runs the test, they might take 15 minutes, as you say.
 I run it again locally, but I have no changes.
 Well, I don’t need to rerun the test.
 Modern builds are about a lot more than just compile and push jars around.
-There’s source code generation, there’s UI assets to build, all of that stuff.
+There’s source code generation, there are UI assets to build, all of that stuff.
 It’s simple with build cache.
 It’s just Gradle doing its thing and then this thing making it fast on the side almost.
 It doesn’t require a lot of extra machinery.

 We don’t have a single cache node.
 You can have any number of cache nodes.
 You have the replication, you have the preemptive replication.
 It just allows you to leverage the performance benefits even more.
 The next question we have is, how can I make the most out of the build cache on a big Android project?
 Good question and a very hot question.
 A couple of things here.
 I’m not a particular expert on this category, but I can share what I do know.
 So we’ve been working very hard with Google for a while now on improving the cache-ability of the Android tooling.
 They’re working very hard, we’re working hard, as well.
 With the current versions that are available and you’re using the build cache and the Android tooling, definitely check out the Build Cache Fix plugin that we provide.

 That patches some of the issues in the Android plugin that make it more cache-able Of course those fixes are being inlined into the Android plugin.
 I can’t remember the version numbers, but the version that’s coming out now that is currently in beta or RC has those fixes in line.
-So the situation is improving significantly with cache-ability of Android builds.
+So the situation is improving significantly with the cache-ability of Android builds.
 I would say keep an eye on those developments.
 Apart from that, get started with build scans.
-So one thing we didn’t mention is that while build scans are available in Gradle Enterprise, we also have a free service, scanstockgradle.com where you can go and create build scans for free.
+So one thing we didn’t mention is that while build scans are available in Develocity, we also have a free service, scans.gradle.com where you can go and create build scans for free.
 A lot of the features for looking up your performance profile and seeing which tasks are cache-able and which ones weren’t and why are available in that.
 So create a build scan, share it with the Android community.
 If you want to share with us on the Gradle forums, discuss.gradle.org.

 Point it out and we can help you further from there.
 At a high level, that’s the best advice I can give.
 So another question here is that we have many small repositories instead of one large one.
 This is the multi repo versus mono repo situation.
 I kind of touched on this in an earlier question.
 But the general answer, can you benefit from these tools and these approaches in that same situation, and the answer is yes.
 Some things are different.
 But largely, the same issues of wanting to build everything on every change or at least verify everything on every change and do that fast are fundamentally the same.
 Just having the build split over different repositories is not really, as those things are integrating, it’s largely the same.
 As I said, we use mono repo because it’s fast enough for us.
 We’ve been able to optimize it so that it’s fast and we get that immediate feedback on changes.
 That’s why we take that approach.
 There’s a question.
-Do downstream builds trigger publishing to binary repository or external publishing whatsoever?
+Do downstream builds trigger publishing to the binary repository or external publishing whatsoever?
 So we still have some publishing, like the build scan plugin that we built.
 But the publishing is not motivated anymore for other builds to consume it.

 We also have some Docker images that we publish.
 But like I said, it’s not motivated by publishing.
 So others can consume it.
-But just because there’s external parties of some form that will consume those published artifacts.
+But just because there are external parties of some form that will consume those published artifacts.
 Because those things are only being published to then be actually used by whatever they were going to used by, the plugin be used by Gradle builds or the development grants or not.
 That publishing happens right at the end of our pipeline.
 We don’t publish at the start before we’ve done all the verification.
 We only publish when we’re ready to share with the world and it’s passed all the tests.
 So the next question is does the build caches configurations of the task or the actual execution.
 Good question, it’s the execution.
 So what it caches is the work that the task does.

 The compile classes, the source code that was generated if it’s something that generates code from WSDL or something.
 The test results, if it’s running tests.
 So it’s effectively caching the result of running the tests.
 So that’s what it is.
 So it’s the expensive work of a build.
 That’s what the build does.
 Another question.
 Does Gradle Build Scan have a plug-in for Jenkins?
 Yes, there is one.
-There was some contributions from a person working actually at Gradle.
+There were some contributions from a person working actually at Gradle.
 Use it, it works well.
 Does TeamCity also show the same information about failed tests?
 I cannot give a conclusive answer.
 It definitely shows some information, as well.
 But you definitely have more structure when you look at it in build scans.
 You have the searching capabilities.
 You have the per test log.
 So definitely, the metrics around how many tests, how long did they take, and so on.

 There’s more we want to do in terms of aggregate analysis and cross tests.
 So the next question is do you publish the final artifacts to some binary repository on Nexus or use Gradle Cache all the way.
 Yeah, I think we addressed that in the previous question.
 So yes, we do but right at the end of the build not before.
 Performance optimizations are reused during.
 So for those that heard a lot about build scans now but have never used it, if you just want to give it a first spin, go to the Gradle Command line, which is an Android project or Java, doesn’t matter.
 Run your Gradle command, build command, whatever it is.
-Add dash dash scan, and it’s going to publish a first build scans to scans.gradle.com.
+Add the scan, and it’s going to publish a first build scans to scans.gradle.com.